shabbirh/MongoHub-Mac/README.markdown

 ** Current **

+    - Toolbar items are enabled/disabled according to the selection
-    - connecting to localhost is not an issue anymore
+    - Connecting to localhost is not an issue anymore

 ## History